 1. What would qualify as a “startup” under the Startup India scheme?

-Any entity to be fall under the purview of a startup has to fulfil the following conditions:
+Any entity to fall under the purview of a startup has to fulfill the following conditions:

 - The Turnover of the entity should not exceed INR 100,00,00,000 (Indian Rupees One Hundred Crores only) in the past ten Financial Years since its incorporation.